proximax-storage/xpx-chain-devportal-docs/docs/protocol/inflation.md

 title: Inflation
 ---

-Sirius-Chain engine supports increasing the native currency supply as time passes.
+Sirius Chain engine supports increasing the native currency supply as time passes.
 The creation of an **inflationary mosaic** empowers consortium and private networks to apply new token economic models that suit their needs.

 ## Distribution

 Networks with inflation configured can increase the currency mosaic **per block**.
 In this case, the block reward includes the mosaics created due to inflation.
-The [harvester](./harvesting.md) collects the newly created mosaics, sharing them with the beneficiary when set.
+The [validator](./validating.md) collects the newly created mosaics, sharing them with the beneficiary when set.

 The block creating currency mosaics record an inflation receipt.
 The receipt gathers the amount of mosaics created.